Peyta, WannaCry and the future of global cyber attacks

-By its very definition ransomware is designed to make money by holding data hostage, and only releasing that data once the victim pays the fee.
-Yet with “NotPetya” there’s very little money to be found, with one security researcher, who goes by the handle “the grugq”, stating that “the malware’s advanced intrusion techniques was in stark contrast to its rudimentary payment structure”.
+By its very definition ransomware is designed to make money by holding data hostage.
+Only releasing data once the victim pays the fee.
+Yet with “NotPetya” there’s very little money to be found.
+One security researcher, who goes by the handle “the grugq“, states that “the malware’s advanced intrusion techniques is in stark contrast to its rudimentary payment structure”.
 Some of the elements researchers have flagged include:

-- Required victims to manually type a long string of human-unfriendly characters into an email address – typically avoided as it decreases the likelihood of payment
+- Required victims to manually type a long string of human-unfriendly characters into an email address.
+This is typically avoided as it decreases the likelihood of payment.

 There have been differing opinions on the motive behind “NotPetya”.
-Some researchers are speculating that it looks like a “state-sponsored” or a “state operating through proxy” attack, as the infections seem to specifically target Ukraine’s vital institutions, such as its central bank, airport and metro transport, rather than focusing on more lucrative targets.
+Some researchers speculate that it looks like a “state-sponsored” or a “state operating through proxy” attack.
+This is due to the fact that the infection seems to specifically target Ukraine’s vital institutions, such as its central bank, airport and metro transport, rather than focusing on more lucrative targets.

 Another suggestion is that Tuesday’s attack was “a lure to control the media narrative, especially after the WannaCry incidents to attract attention to some mysterious hacker group”.